SayedShaun/Next-Word-Suggestions/README.md

 ## Next Word Suggestions

 Welcome to my Next Word Suggestions project repository!
-This project focuses on generating predictive next-word suggestions using Deep Learning.
+This project aims to create a next-word prediction system using LSTM neural networks and word embeddings.
+It involves training the model to understand language context and accurately suggest the next word in a sequence of text.
+The process includes data preprocessing, building an LSTM architecture with word embeddings, training the model, and evaluating its accuracy to deploy a system that offers contextually relevant word suggestions.

 ## Overview